 The Board of Directors of ÅF shall consist of a minimum of six and a maximum of ten members, with a maximum of five deputies appointed by the AGM.
-The 2009 AGM appointed eight directors with no deputies.
+The 2010 AGM appointed eight directors with no deputies.
 The President/CEO of ÅF is not a member of the board.
 The company's employees are, however, represented on the board.

-Since the 2009 AGM the board has consisted of eight directors without deputies.
-Anders Snell was appointed as a new member in 2009.
-Magnus Grill declined re-election.
-Ulf Dinkelspiel, Patrik Enblad, Eva-Lotta Kraft, Jon Risfelt, Helena Skåntorp, Lena Treschow Torell and Tor Ericson were re-elected.
+Björn O. Nilsson was elected as a new director of the company in 2010.
+Tor Ericsson did not seek re-election.
+Ulf Dinkelspiel, Patrik Enblad, Eva-Lotta Kraft, Jon Risfelt, Helena Skåntorp, Anders Snell and Lena Treschow Torell were re-elected.
 Ulf Dinkelspiel was elected by the AGM to serve as Chairman of the Board up until the next AGM.
 The board elected Lena Treschow Torell as its Deputy Chair.
 The President/CEO of ÅF, Jonas Wiström, is not a member, but participates in board meetings to present reports.
 The Group's CFO, Jonas Ågrup, also participates to present reports.
 Viktor Svensson, Executive Vice President, Corporate Information, serves as secretary to the board.
 For more information on the Board of Directors, please refer to pages 128-129.